 Across American dining markets, the independent operator at small scale has consistently outperformed larger formats on the metrics that matter most to a specific kind of diner: cooking coherence, service-to-guest ratio, and the capacity to adapt a menu without institutional inertia.
 Venues like Smyth in Chicago and Lazy Bear in San Francisco have demonstrated how limited-seat, format-focused dining can carry outsized critical weight in markets far larger than Palm Beach Gardens.
 At the level of regional fine dining, operators like Addison in San Diego and Providence in Los Angeles have established that serious cooking does not require metropolitan concentration to gain traction.

-For internationally-minded reference points, the format that produces the most consistent quality signal tends to be small-capacity, single-concept, with clear culinary identity.
+For internationally-minded reference points, the format that produces a consistent quality signal tends to be small-capacity, single-concept, with clear culinary identity.
 Venues at the level of Atomix in New York City and Le Bernardin in New York City anchor the upper bracket of that model.
-Closer to FLOZA's likely scale and market context, the principle holds even without Michelin-level accreditation: format discipline and room scale are among the most reliable proxies for a specific dining experience, regardless of geography.
+Closer to FLOZA's scale and market context, format discipline and room scale remain useful proxies for the dining experience.
 Single Thread Farm in Healdsburg, Blue Hill at Stone Barns in Tarrytown, and The French Laundry in Napa each demonstrate what a commitment to place and format can produce over time.
 Further afield, Atelier Moessmer Norbert Niederkofler in Brunico and The Inn at Little Washington in Washington illustrate how seriously regional operators can define a culinary conversation.
 Emeril's in New Orleans offers a longer-arc example of how independent operators can sustain identity across decades.

 Planning a Visit